awsdocs/amazon-rds-user-guide/doc_source/Oracle.Concepts.FeatureSupport.md

 ## New features in RDS for Oracle<a name="Oracle.Concepts.FeatureSupport.new"></a>

-To see new Oracle features, use the following techniques:
+To see new RDS for Oracle features, use the following techniques:
 + Search [Document history](WhatsNew.md) for the keyword **Oracle**\.
 + You can filter new Amazon RDS features on the [What's New with Database?](http://aws.amazon.com/about-aws/whats-new/database/) page\.
 For **Products**, choose **Amazon RDS**\.
 Then search for **Oracle *YYYY***, where *YYYY* is a year such as **2022**\.